AbdullahaJ2000/FasterRCNN_FewShotLearning/README.md

 - Support for COCO format datasets
 - Easy adaptation to new classes with minimal examples
 - Inference capabilities with visualization
+- Performance visualization graphs for meta-learning and few-shot learning

 ## Requirements